blender/blender/doc/python_api/rst/bge_types/bge.types.SCA_PythonController.rst

    A Python controller uses a Python script to activate it's actuators, based on it's sensors.

+   .. attribute:: owner

+      The object the controller is attached to.

+      :type: :class:`KX_GameObject`

    .. attribute:: script

       The value of this variable depends on the execution methid.